Henryisnotavailable/Henryisnotavailable.github.io/_posts/2023-10-01-Reel_Writeup.md

 ```
 Well... that worked

-Running it manually works, I think the issue is with nmap itself reporting the host as down (even though it's responding to pings), forcing the script to auto-exit.
+Running it manually works, I think the issue is with nmap itself reporting the host as down (even though it's responding to pings), forcing the script to auto-exit?

 Anyway, a quick manual scan shows the following ports
 ```bash